ASexuality

 5. Demiromantic – Romantic attraction only after deep emotional connection

 FYI, you can be a sexual being and still use these!
-An example could be “Hi, i’m a bisexual cisgender woman who is homoromantic.”
-This would be a AFAB stating they they are romantically attracted to women but sexually attracted to both genders!
-Sexuality can be complicated but FUN to learn!
+An example could be “Hi, I’m a bisexual cisgender woman who is homoromantic.”
+This would be an AFAB stating they are romantically attracted to women but sexually attracted to both genders!
+Sexuality can be complicated, but FUN to learn!

 1. Asexuality isn’t a phase, it isn’t a “oh you just haven’t met the right person” type of deal!

-2. Asexuality in NOT rooted in trauma.
-You may be ASexual and you may have trauma but one did not cause the other
+2. Asexuality is NOT rooted in trauma.
+You may be ASexual and you may have trauma, but one did not cause the other

-3. ASexual people are capable of love and relationships just as much as our sexual brothers and sisters
+3. ASexuals are capable of love and relationships just as much as our sexual friends

-4. Asexuality is a vastly underrepresented group and visibility in media, education and social conversations matter!
+4. Asexuality is a vastly underrepresented group!
+Visibility in media, education, and social conversations matters!